supriyodatta006-dev/Time-Loop-Escape-Game-GUI-Version-/README.md

 ## 📄 License

-This project was developed as a university course assignment.
+This project was developed as a university semester final lab project.
 Feel free to explore the code for learning purposes.

 ---